ferdy-lw/bt-obd-gw/docs/README.md

 ## esp-idf-svc and SPP

 BT classic support in esp-idf-svc does not include SPP.
-I've added the spp module based on the existing esp-idf-svc a2dp, hfp and avrc structs but that required pulling in some support code that is private.
+I've [added the spp module](https://github.com/ferdy-lw/esp-idf-svc/tree/add-bt-classic-spp) based on the existing esp-idf-svc a2dp, hfp and avrc structs and [opened a PR](https://github.com/esp-rs/esp-idf-svc/pull/606).
-I'll try to add a PR for esp-idf-svc that adds the spp module so all the code under `espidf` can go away.

  ## WIFI